lethal-guitar/StarfieldBattle/README.md

 * Improve naming
 * Simplify error handling and translate error messages to English
 * Replace usage of DirectX and Win32 APIs with [SFML](https://www.sfml-dev.org/)
-* Create a CMake project file to replace the Visual Studio solution
 * Get the code to build and run on Linux and Mac OS
 * Run with asan and ubsan sanitizers and eliminate all errors they find
 * Set up CI with GitHub actions